pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 = What about web security? =

 We strongly suggest that you set up any web site on which you intend to install NarraFirma with SSL (secure sockets).
 Your hosting provider should be able to help you do that.

 == Screenshots ==

 1. This is the main page of NarraFirma.
 The sections of the software (and the phases of PNI) are shown in the diagram.
 Clicking on any of these buttons  leads to that section.

 2. This the main page for the NarraFirma planning section.
 Links to all the pages in that section are listed.
 You can enter reminders for any page; they show up on this page.

 3. Here the NarraFirma user is describing the groups of people who will be participating in their project.
 Describing your groups helps you think about how you should collect stories and what you should do with them.

 4. Here the NarraFirma user is doing a little sensemaking exercise based on some stories they told about what might happen when they do the project.
 Thinking in stories during project planning helps to make better decisions about how to carry out the project.

 5. Here the NarraFirma user is deciding how they will collect stories.
 They are looking at recommendations the software is giving them based on the answers they gave to the questions about their participant groups (see screenshot 3).

 6. Here the NarraFirma user is creating questions they will ask people about their stories.

 7. Here is the NarraFirma survey form participants see when they tell their stories (or NarraFirma users see when they enter the stories they collected off-line).

 8. Here the NarraFirma user is looking at stories as they come in to the collection.
 They are looking here only at stories told by older people who said the person in their story wanted to be heard.

 9. Here the user is looking at patterns in the data (answers to questions) collected.
 The selected row of the table of patterns (at the top) shows that the questions "How do you feel about this story" and "What is your age" are being compared, creating a contingency (bubble) graph.
 The user has written an observation about that pattern ("People under 35 more positive") and two interpretations of what that pattern might mean ("More weight on older shoulders" versus "Younger people have lots of energy").
 The user has selected some stories on the graph to read; the stories appear in the table at the bottom of the image.

 10. Here the NarraFirma user is designing a plan for a sensemaking session, where people will work with the collected stories and patterns to make sense of the topic being explored.

 11. Here the NarraFirma user is ansewring questions about the outcomes of the project for each participant group.
 Those outcomes will determine recommendations for interventions.

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.2.3 =

+Fixed: Critical bug (introduced in v1.2.0) where exporting "project snapshot with stories" was not actually exporting any stories
+Fixed: Bug where some empty values were being mistakenly counted in Mann-Whitney U test (statistics for multiple histograms and contingency-histogram charts)
+Added: Information on "Configure catalysis report" page telling user how many patterns (graphs, statistical calculations) will be generated by their current selections
+Added: Warnings when large numbers of patterns will cause the "Explore patterns" page to load slowly (>10K graphs) or the browser to stop responding (>50K graphs)
+Added: Buttons on "Configure catalysis report" and "Print story cards" pages to select all story questions or participant questions
+Changed: On "Explore patterns" page, progress bar (shown while calculating statistical results) now updates less frequently, causing the process to run faster

 = 1.2.2 =